 Beer gave some workshops during the day and continued to adapt his ideas during the night.
 He stayed for months and helped to develop the project CyberSyn.
 CyberSyn is short for Cybernetics and Synthesis.
 CyberSyn consisted of four main components that will be explained in the following.

 The core components of cybernetic systems are communication and feedback.
 As this is just 2 years after the ARPANET, there is no such thing as the Internet at the time.
 Also, Chile did not have enough computers at that time to create a network.
-Luckily, someone on the team found some unused Telex-machines so they build a network of those.
+Luckily, someone on the team found some unused Telex-machines so they built a network of those.
 Telex-machines are predecessors of fax machines that were connected to the telephone network but could only send text messages.

 Up to 500 Telex-machines were distributed to the core nationalized factories and connected to the telephone network.
 Employees of those factories used the machines to send up to 10 key process indicators (KPI) of the factory (e.g. available resources, produced goods, work hours) to the CyberSyn coordination center in Santiago.
 Each factory could pick its own KPIs.
 The received numbers were then manually entered in an IBM 360/50 mainframe - the only computer they had available.
 Some factory workers even went by horse to the next Telex-station to send their numbers to Santiago.
 This way CyberSyn could make use of "almost real-time" numbers as a basis for their cybernetic processes, which was revolutionary at that time when most of the economic decisions were based on statistics from previous years.